From Mexico City and L.A. to Madison, Latino artists find new opportunities at the Overture Center

 “There’s a finite number of days (an exhibit might run),” Mireles said.
 “There’s a finite number of spaces.
 There’s a finite number of venues.”

-“We’re all born artists and evolve as artists, but as kids start reaching a certain age, they start hearing, ‘Okay, it’s time to put away the crayons,’” Carapia said.
+“We’re all born artists and evolve as artists, but as kids start reaching a certain age, they start hearing, ‘OK, it’s time to put away the crayons,’” Carapia said.

 “That’s when the art flow gets cut.
 After that you can take lessons, but the instinctive art flow is gone.
 Other skills are prioritized.”